john-friedman/datamule-python/datamule/docs-rewrite/docs/datamule-python/sheet/sheet.md

 Sheet is a class for downloading and working with tabular datasets from the SEC.

+???+ note "7/23/25 Update"
-**Note (7/23/25):** Sheet is being remade to interact with [datamule-cloud](https://datamule.xyz/products) features.
+    Sheet is being remade to interact with datamule-cloud features.
 Old functionality will move to a new class.

 ## get_table

-Access datamule's MySQL RDS.
+Access datamule's MySQL RDS offerings.

 ```python
 get_table(self, table, cik=None, ticker=None, **kwargs)